Adrian1840/MATH120_Final_Project/README.md

 - Exploratory association testing using scatterplots with fitted regression lines and simple linear regression (OLS).

 ## Key Learning Objectives Demonstrated
-- File I/O with pandas in a reproducible project structure
+- File I/O with pandas in a reproducible project structure.
 - Working with longitudinal county-level and state-level mobility data across multiple years.
-- Data grouping and aggregation for state-year summaries
+- Data grouping and aggregation for state-year summaries.
 - Exploratory data visualization with Plotly to analyze trends over time and compare states.
 - Identification and comparison of states with systematically low affordable housing availability.
 - Application of simple linear regression (OLS) to examine associations between affordable housing, poverty exposure, and student homelessness.